EnzoLuidge/Cloud_app/README.md

 Open Locust Web Interface:

 Open your web browser and navigate to http://localhost:8089.
 Configure the number of users and the spawn rate.
 Start the test to simulate load on your application.

-## Cleanup
+Cleanup

 To delete all resources created by the CloudFormation stack, run:

+aws cloudformation delete-stack --stack-name stackzada

-aws cloudformation delete-stack --stack-name MyCloudAppStack
+aws cloudformation delete-stack --stack-name MyPipelineStack

+This will clean up all the resources created by the CloudFormation stacks, including the infrastructure and the CI/CD pipeline.